nonsk131/nonsk131.github.io/research.markdown

 title: Research
 permalink: /research/
 ---
+Stellar streams have been a promising tool to study the structures and accretion history of the Milky Way (MW).The progenitors of stellar streams are dwarf galaxies or globular clusters that fell into the potential well of the MW in the past, having their stars stripped out along their orbits.
+Interaction of a stream with a low-mass subhalo shows that it creates a discontinuity in the stream’s orbital energy distribution, which will later evolve into a gap or fluctuations in surface density of stars along the stream.
+These low-mass subhalos, which are otherwise dark, cannot be detected by direct observation.
+However, their existence is crucial in constraining the temperature of dark matter models.
+We study simulated streams in cosmological hydrodynamical simulations to model stream-subhalo interactions that will estimate the mass profile of interacting subhalos.
+We have done the following research in order to work towards that goal.

 ### **The Galaxy Progenitors of Stellar Streams around Milky Way-mass Galaxies in the FIRE cosmological simulations (submitted to *ApJ*)**
 ## **Nondh Panithanpaisal**; Robyn E. Sanderson; Andrew Wetzel; Emily C. Cunningham; Jeremy Bailin; Claude-André Faucher-Giguère